-Here I’ll take you through 10 steps that will introduce you to the fundamentals, including the key tools, and get you started on the road to translating your creative vision into incredible vector illustrations…
+Here I’ll take you through 10 steps that will introduce you to the fundamentals, including the essential tools, and get you started on the road to translating your creative vision into incredible vector illustrations…

 01. Setting up

 On first opening Illustrator, you’ll need an Artboard: this is the document/area you work on.
-Click File>New, and apply the size you’d like for your image (if size is irrelevant when you’re learning, choose A4 from the dropdown menu).
-In the Advanced section you can also choose from CMYK (if you’re illustrating for print) or RGB (if you’re working for the web).
+Click File>New, and apply the size you’d like for your image (if the size is irrelevant when you’re learning, choose A4 from the dropdown menu).
+In the Advanced section, you can also choose from CMYK (if you’re illustrating for print) or RGB (if you’re working for the web).

 02. Save as you go

 As you work it is best to get into the habit of saving your work as you go along.
 Firstly click File>Save As… to name your file and choose where to store it on your computer.

 Every time you then want to save the file as it stands at any moment just click File>Save, or use the shortcut key Cmd+S. I recommend getting into the habit of saving like this every minute, so nothing is ever lost should your computer crash.
 You can repeat this process to save separate, newer versions of the artwork as separate files.

 You’ll see a great selection of tools in the menu on the left-hand side of your screen (the ‘toolbar’).
 Some of these, such as the pen tool and mesh tools, can take some time to learn.
 But when first getting started I recommend opting for the Pencil Tool (just click N to select it quickly – this is the Pencil Tool’s shortcut key).
 If you have a Wacom tablet then you’ll find the drawing tools far easier to use, but you can still understand how it works from using a mouse.